crowdbotics/deployment-tools/webpack-to-s3/README.md

 }
 ```

+## Step 3
-Now you need to choose one of AWS authentication [methods](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence)

-We will be using environment variable method:
+Choose one of AWS authentication [methods](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence), which is suitable for your needs. (script below will be using environment variables)

+## Step 4
+Download or just copy-paste this script to your `.deploy.sh` file.
+Change your credentials, aws bucket and region, your slack hook endpoint.

 ```bash
 rm -rf dist